 Apart from taking custom orders, Annada also handled bulk orders every month.
 She sought the help of the Instamojo bulk payments request features to take care of this issue.

 Quick Tips from entrepreneurs on how to sell your art to the right audience

 According to Amruta Rokade of Guzelin, art as a business is neglected. ” All artists should invest time and effort to make a career out of their art.
 Engaging with your audience is very important and so is marketing your work.”

 Take care of logistics: Art is expensive, priceless and fragile.
 Therefore, it is important to rely on a trustworthy shipping partner to take care of your product packaging and well, shipping.
-Bakarmax, an online illustrator uses mojoXpress to ship his artwork across 26,000 PIN codes in India.
+With Instamojo, you get the option to choose from a number of trusted shipping partners.

 Diversify: If you are selling art, be bold and sell it creatively.
 Sell your art on mugs, clothes, bookmarks, as posters, wall decor or even coasters.
 Artists like Annada Menon used her skills as an illustrator to diversify her field of work and began printing her art on several daily use objects!

 Conduct webinars and workshops: Amruta Rokade also emphasises on building trust with your customers.
 “You need to develop a certain level of trust between the buyer and the website.
 Ensure that your website is trustworthy and provides a good experience to customers.”

 Nikhat Sheikh conducts regular workshops and webinars on her Instagram channel, which you can view here.
 To keep your customers engaged, it’s good to share a little trivia, tips and advice to them about your art.

 If you are new to conducting webinars, you can sign up for an online course for FREE on mojoVersity, our e-learning platform.